Build a Hello World (TypeScript)

 Received: Hello World

-Next, Enhance the Functionality with Solana Airdrop
+#### Next, Enhance the Functionality with Solana Airdrop <a href="#next-enhance-the-functionality-with-solana-airdrop" id="next-enhance-the-functionality-with-solana-airdrop"></a>

 At this point, the basic publish and subscribe functionality is complete.
 Next, we will enhance this by integrating with the Solana blockchain.
 Specifically, when publishing a greeting like "Hello World," the publisher will include a Solana public key, and the subscriber will request a Solana airdrop.

-Step 5: Update the Publisher
+#### Step 5: Update the Publisher <a href="#step-5-update-the-publisher" id="step-5-update-the-publisher"></a>

-Edit publisher.ts to include a structured message and a Solana public key.
+Edit `publisher.ts` to include a structured message and a Solana public key.
 Replace its contents with the following code:

 Copy